Fifth Avenue is one of the world’s most illustrious shopping destinations. Does your NYC itinerary include these must-visit stops?

 Bloomingdale’s history goes back even further.
 The store first opened in 1861, specializing in hoop skirts, and has since made a reputation for itself with gorgeous, year-round window displays.
 While the store sells a variety of amazing products, its price range is a bit more affordable than that found at Bergdorf Goodman or Barney’s.
 Bloomingdale’s offers many perks for the avid shopper, such as an option to have your purchases shipped to your house, and a baggage and coat check for extended shopping sprees.

 Of course, you can visit a Macy’s just about anywhere, but the original Macy’s store at Herald Square offers a singular experience.
-Visit during the holiday season and you may be overwhelmed by the hustle and bustle of the hundreds of shoppers buzzing through the ten-story building.
+You may be overwhelmed by the hustle and bustle of the hundreds of shoppers buzzing through the ten-story building.
 The store’s wares range from low-end to high-end, guaranteeing that shoppers on just about any budget will find what they need.
-In addition, the location is famous for its starring role in New York’s annual Macy’s Thanksgiving Day Parade, and features the country’s original mall Santa.